 Next Steps to Consider

-- Look into getting tested for the MTHFR mutation for both you and your partner
+- Look into getting tested for the MTHFR mutation for both you and your partner.
+Click here for a resource that offers testing.

 - If you do have the MTHFR mutation, work with your doctor or other health care professional to incorporate the supplementation and lifestyle suggestions outlined, above